SharePoint/sp-dev-docs/docs/solution-guidance/Bulk-user-profile-update-api-for-sharepoint-online.md

   The Uri to the folder where the logs have been written.

-## Calling the Import API from PowerShell
+## Calling the import API from PowerShell
-<a name="sectionSection4"> </a>

-You can take advantage of the user profile service bulk import API with PowerShell.
-This means that you’ll use the CSOM code directly in a PowerShell script using the necessary parameters.
+You can take advantage of the user profile service bulk import API by using PowerShell.
+This means that you use the CSOM code directly in a PowerShell script by using the necessary parameters.
 This requires that the updated CSOM redistributable package has been installed on the computer where the script is executed.

 By using PowerShell, you do not need to compile your code within Visual Studio, which may be a more suitable model for some customers.

 ### Sample PowerShell script

-Following is a sample PowerShell script which performs the same operations as the previous code:
+Following is a sample PowerShell script that performs the same operations as the previous code:

 ```powershell
 # Get needed information from the end user